 Sign up for the VIP Library and get exclusive access to printables, checklists, templates, inspirational backdrops, and more!
 Plus get occasional emails from the Contentment Questing team full of encouragement and tips!

 The Last Thing You Need to Know About The Benefits of Being Patient

 Friends, patience is a hard road to follow, but it’s one that’s worthwhile.
 When you are patient, it improves your mental and physical health, it’s a good way to practice faith and can bring you great peace.
 Among the benefits of being patient are that it makes you a people magnet because you are using it as a way to practice kindness.
 It helps to build your reputation for persistence, develops your skill set, and helps you make more rational choices so you can focus on your long-term goals.
 Patience is important in life and will help you succeed both personally and professionally.

 As for my son, I went to my room, closed the door and hit my knees and prayed.
-There is a lot of praying involved when you are a Christian mother raising children.
+When you are a Christian mother raising children, it involves a lot of praying.
 A lot of times it’s “Lord, please don’t let me mess them up!” and “Thank you for blessing me with my children.
 Please help me to be a better mother to them.”

-Afterward, I went into him in his room, sat down on the floor with him and calmly told him how I felt and why it was important to pay attention to detail and take care of our things.
+Afterward, I went into him in his room, sat down on the floor with him and calmly told him how I felt.
+I explained why paying attention to detail and taking care of our things is important.
 I still let him know that I was unhappy with him and that he needed to STOP and tie his shoes instead of walking on the laces all day, but I felt good about how it turned out.
-I hugged him and told him I loved him before I left.
+Before I left, I hugged him and told him I loved him.
 (Then made him go get his shoes on and practice tying them five times each.)